A step-by-step guide for digital teams looking to create personalized, high-performing websites without the hassle.

 Creating an adaptive website is similar to building a standard one but with a few key adjustments that don’t add extra time or cost.
 The process involves three main phases:

-From vision to execution: a detailed process to guide your adaptive website development journey
+From vision to execution: a detailed process for building your adaptive website

 As you can see from the image, each of these three steps includes various sub-steps and details.
 We’ll dive deeper into each phase to understand how they all work together to create an adaptive website.